subhashmahamkali/Root-cell-type-specific-genes-for-nitrate-response/README.md

 # single_cell reveal root cell ype specific genes for nitrate response

-This repository is to confirm the root cell type specific genes in maize from published data :- https://doi.org/10.1016/j.cj.2022.02.004
+This repository is to confirm the root cell type specific genes in maize from published data:
-Li, Xuhui, et al. "Single-cell RNA sequencing reveals the landscape of maize root tips and assists in identification of cell type-specific nitrate-response genes.")
+> [Li, et al. 2022](https://doi.org/10.1016/j.cj.2022.02.004) "Single-cell RNA sequencing reveals the landscape of maize root tips and assists in identification of cell type-specific nitrate-response genes.")

 This study provides a global view of maize root tip developmental processes and responses to nitrate at single cell level.
 In this publication they profiled transcriptomes of >7000 cells derived from root tips of maize seedlings grown on media with or without nitrate.